frnmst/qvm/README.md

 On the client side you must simply edit the `HOST_IP_ADDRESS` and `HOST_USERNAME` variables in the configuration file.

-For example, on the server side you could install the virtual machine remotely like this:
+To intall a virtual machine remotely, on the server side you must run:

     $ ./qvm --install --vnc

-And on the client side:
+and on the client side:

     $ ./qvm --attach --remote --vnc

 At this point you should see your virtual machine running in a TigerVNC window.

-Note: the VNC traffic goes through SSH TCP forwarding, so it is encrypted.
+*Note: the VNC traffic goes through SSH TCP forwarding, so it is encrypted.*

 ## Automatic remote startup

-# FIXME

 To automatically start the virtual machine from a non-host computer you can use the `--remote` option.
 Make sure that both the local